wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *2:15 a.m. – Mile 0: Mount Whitney trailhead (8,360 ft / 2,548 m)* </center>

 For a few hours, we navigated the mountain trail by relying completely on our trusty headlamps.
-We strained our ears for signs of a thunderstorm which would stop our hike cold and sadden us deeply.
+We strained our ears for signs of a thunderstorm which would've stopped our hike cold and saddened us deeply.

 <img src="/whitney/night_crossing.jpg" alt=""
 title="" class="center_norm_rounded"/>
-<center> *Mile 2: Stream crossing* </center>
+<center> *A stream crossing* </center>

-There were a couple of streams that we had to cross, but they were quite manageable and my feet never got soaked.
+There were a couple of streams that we had to cross, but they were quite manageable and my feet were never wet beyond my toes.
 We scheduled periodic snack breaks every 1.5 hours and took breaks and filtered water as needed.

 <img src="/whitney/sunrise.jpg" alt=""
 title="" class="center_norm_rounded"/>
-<center> *5:42 a.m. – Mile 4: Sunrise* </center>
+<center> *5:42 a.m. – Sunrise* </center>

-After a few hours of hiking in complete darkness, we could begin to see the faint glow of the rising sun.
+After a few hours of hiking in complete darkness, we began to see the faint glow of the rising sun.
 Our hearts shrank as we saw the dark clouds in the distance.
-There were few people on the trail and was unnaturally serene.
-I felt like we were the only people awake in the world at that moment.
+There were few people on the trail and was it felt unnaturally serene as there was no wildlife.
+At that moment, I felt like we were the only living things alive in the world.

 <img src="/whitney/whitney.jpg" alt=""
 title="" class="center_norm_rounded"/>